pulumi/docs/content/docs/reference/pkg/azure-nextgen/network/loadbalancer.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const loadBalancer = new azure_nextgen.network.latest.LoadBalancer("loadBalancer", {
+const loadBalancer = new azure_nextgen.network.LoadBalancer("loadBalancer", {
     backendAddressPools: [{
         name: "be-lb",
     }],